Mack Hollins: Philadelphia Eagles

-Hollins was drafted by the Philadelphia Eagles in the fourth round, 118th overall, in the 2017 NFL Draft.
+Hollins was selected by the Philadelphia Eagles in the fourth round, 118th overall, of the 2017 NFL draft.
 In Week 2, against the Kansas City Chiefs, he had his first three career receptions, which went for 32 total yards in the 27–20 loss.
-In Week 7, against the Washington Redskins, he recorded a 64-yard touchdown reception from quarterback Carson Wentz.
-His 64-yard reception was the first touchdown of his career.
+In Week 7, against the Washington Redskins, he recorded a 64-yard touchdown reception from Carson Wentz, the first of his career.
 Hollins also played heavily on special teams.

 In 2018, Hollins and the Eagles beat the New England Patriots in Super Bowl LII, with Hollins primarily playing on special teams.

 On September 6, 2018, Hollins was placed on injured reserve with a groin injury.

 During the 2019 offseason, Hollins gave his jersey number, No. 10, to veteran DeSean Jackson, who had worn the number during his time playing in Philadelphia from 2008 to 2013.
 Hollins changed to No. 16.

 On December 3, 2019, Hollins was waived by the Eagles.

 Miami Dolphins

 On December 4, 2019, Hollins was claimed off waivers by the Miami Dolphins.

 In Week 9 of the 2020 season against the Arizona Cardinals, Hollins hauled in an 11-yard fourth quarter touchdown pass over the head of his defender, helping the Dolphins to their fourth straight win.
 In Week 13 against the Cincinnati Bengals, Hollins was ejected from the game after fighting Bengals players.
 In Week 16 against the Las Vegas Raiders, Hollins caught a 34-yard pass from Ryan Fitzpatrick to set up the game winning field goal in the final seconds of the game.

 Hollins re-signed with the Dolphins on March 23, 2021.
 On September 8, he was named one of five team captains for the 2021 season, as voted by his teammates.
+In the 2021 season, Hollins had 14 receptions for 223 yards and four touchdowns.

 Las Vegas Raiders

-On March 17, 2022, Hollins signed with the Las Vegas Raiders.
+On March 17, 2022, Hollins signed with the Raiders.
 On September 25, Hollins caught eight receptions for a career-high 158 yards and a touchdown, during a 24–22 loss to the Tennessee Titans.
+For the 2022 season, he finished with 57 receptions for 690 yards and four touchdowns.

 Atlanta Falcons

-On March 19, 2023, Hollis signed a one-year contract with the Atlanta Falcons.
+On March 21, 2023, Hollins signed a one-year contract with the Atlanta Falcons.
+He played in 13 games with three starts, recording 18 catches for 251 yards and no touchdowns.

+Buffalo Bills

+On March 14, 2024, Hollins signed a one-year contract with the Buffalo Bills.
+Brought in as a blocking receiver, Hollins also played on special teams, but he caught five touchdowns on the season, which both led the team and was a new career-high.

+New England Patriots

+On March 14, 2025, Hollins signed a two-year contract with the New England Patriots.